TL;DR: Do horses have a frontal lobe or PFC? Yes.

 All mammals have a frontal lobe

-The first thing to understand is that all mammals have a frontal lobe.
+The first thing to understand is that all mammals have a frontal lobe / PFC.

 Vernier (2018) states: “Although present in all the mammalian species known so far, the frontal lobe, and especially its prefrontal domain, is one of the most variable brain regions among mammalian species, even among individuals.
 The prefrontal cortex (PFC) exhibits a lot of variations not only in size (from 35% of the total brain volume in humans to less than 4% in the cat for example)“.

-Kolb (2010) provides an overview of the different criteria that allow us to confirm that all mammals have a prefrontal cortex / frontal lobe or similar structure, though there are differences across species in terms of functionality.
+Kolb (2010) provides an overview of the different criteria that are involved in determining that all mammals (with the exception of cetaceans; see below) have a prefrontal cortex / frontal lobe or similar structure, though there are differences across species in terms of functionality and the geographic boundaries of the PFC are are complicated to determine with complete certainty.

 Horses are mammals